Hospital says Chinese dissident Liu's cancer in final stages

 The hospital did not answer telephone calls seeking comment on Saturday evening.

-(Editing by Janet Lawrence and Greg Mahlich)
+Editing by Janet Lawrence and Greg Mahlich